What Is Community Solar?

 So, what exactly is Community Solar?
 Let’s dive in.

-Community Solar programs offer individuals the option to save money on their electricity bills and support more clean energy in their local communities without installing equipment or adding panels to their roof.
+Community Solar programs offer individuals the option to save money on their electricity bills and support more local energy in their communities without installing equipment or adding panels to their roof.

 Altus Power’s clean energy is produced by large-scale “solar farms” owned and operated by Altus Power, located on nearby commercial rooftops, carports, or on the ground.
 Solar farms are made up of hundreds or even thousands of solar panels, which capture energy from the sun and convert it into electricity we use every day.

-We send the power produced by these solar farms directly to local electricity grids so it can be used to power homes and businesses in the surrounding community, reducing the reliance on energy derived from fossil fuels.
+We send the power produced by these solar farms directly to local electricity grids so it can be used to power homes and businesses in the surrounding community, lowering energy costs and reducing the reliance on energy derived from fossil fuels.

 How does Community Solar help you save money?